Morakot/p6spy/src/site/markdown/2.0/configandusage.md

 1. The current working directory (for relative path) or any directory (for absolute path)
 1. The classpath

-## <a name="connectionproperties">Connection specific properties</a>
+## <a name="urlproperties">JDBC URL and Datasource specific properties</a>

-Properties can be specific for particular connection.
+Properties can be specific to particular JDBC URL or Datasource.
 To provide multiple via JDBC URL, use ';' as a separator.

 So following would be valid JDBC URLs: